 Living in Chevy Chase, DC

 Not to be confused with Chevy Chase, Maryland, which borders it to the north, the community of Chevy Chase, D.C. is a friendly, close-knit community with a suburban feel and is a perfect respite from the congestion, traffic and tourism crowding much of D.C.
-In Chevy Chase, you'll be able to catch your breath as you enjoy wide swaths of green spaces, peace, and quiet.
-You'll often feel far removed from the city, yet you'll be in one of the most connected, convenient places to live on the East Coast.
+In Chevy Chase, you'll be able to catch your breath as you enjoy wide swaths of green spaces, peace and quiet.
+You'll often feel far removed from the city, while being in one of the most connected, convenient places to live on the East Coast.

 Chevy Chase Real Estate